Consumer Law - Self-Help Resources

 File your tax return

-Information on the process for filing an individual tax return, including E-File options from the Internal Revenue Service for Individual Taxpayers.
+Information on the process for filing an individual tax return, including ways to file your tax return for free and other ways to file.

 Free File Alliance